barthemius/barthemius.github.io/index.md

 ### Methods

 Web sniffer is built with Beautiful Soup 4 framework in Python.
-It browses several dozen of sites from “flats for sale” query, and on each site it extracts URLs to every advertisement, which are saved on a list.
+It browses most populat sites from “flats for sale” query, and on each site it extracts URLs to every advertisement, which are saved on a list.
 Then another function checks each found advertisment URL and looks for valuable information, such as size of the flat, its price, age of a building etc.

 These data are collected in a tabular form and finally stored as a csv file.
 To prevent the sniffer from being banned by the website it takes random breaks from time to time.

 As I have already mention the dashboard was created using plotly.
 For visualisation I created a possibility to explore each time snapshot, which can be chosen from the drop-down menu on the top of the dashboard.

-On the other hand it has a subpage where temporal analysis of some quantities is possible.
+On the other hand I plan to add a subpage where temporal analysis of some quantities is possible.

 ### Results